Public housing is undergoing a sweeping change in Austin, Texas.

 Each property conversion has been different, with some using 9% low-income housing tax credits (LIHTCs) and others using 4% LIHTCs combined with other financing.
 Fannie Mae has been a key finance partner, providing loans to 13 of HACA’s 16 RAD conversions, including the recent rehabilitation of Gaston Place.

 Built in 1978, the 100-unit property serves seniors and people with disabilities.
-HACA partnered with the ITEX Group to rehabilitate the community with new plumbing, kitchens, bathrooms, flooring, paint, exterior improvements, and improved accessibility.
+HACA partnered with ITEX to rehabilitate the community with new plumbing, kitchens, bathrooms, flooring, paint, exterior improvements, and improved accessibility.